 Durham Community Power will seek to represent the interests of our community and customers in these matters.

 Attachment 7: Durham's Public Planning Process

-The following key activities have taken place in the Public Planning phase for Durham Community Power.
+The following is a draft schedule of key activities taking have taken place or are planned in the Public Planning phase for Durham Community Power.

 January 2022: